-Your doctor might prescribe diclofenac if you suffer from arthritis.
-The nonsteroidal anti-inflammatory drug combats pain and inflammation in people.
-But that's not what diclofenac is used for in dogs -- in fact, the tablet form is contraindicated for canines.
-Your vet might prescribe diclofenac in a topical form to treat certain eye issues.
+In humans, patients who are experiencing arthritis might receive a prescription for diclofenac.
+This medication is in the category of NSAID, or nonsteroidal anti-inflammatory drug.
+It is used to combat pain and inflammation in people.
+But in dogs the medication is used differently.
+Your veterinarian might prescribe diclofenac in a topical form to treat certain eye issues.
+But the tablet form of diclofenac is not given to canines.
 Diclofenac is approved for use only in humans, but U.S. Food and Drug Administration regulations allow veterinarians to prescribe it in an off-label capacity.

 Diclofenac sodium works by inhibiting prostaglandin production, which aids in decreasing inflammatory responses.
-In humans, it is prescribed for treatment of rheumatoid arthritis and osteoarthritis, as well as for migraine headaches and menstrual cramping.
-It is contraindicated for human patients with history of heart disease, stroke, clotting, hypertension, or liver or kidney ailments -- but those aren't issues in canines, since diclofenac is used almost exclusively to treat ophthalmic problems.
+In humans, it's a drug with many uses.
+Diclofenac is prescribed for treatment in humans of rheumatoid arthritis and osteoarthritis, as well as for migraine headaches and menstrual cramping.
+But, it's not right for everyone; it is contraindicated for human patients with history of heart disease, stroke, clotting, hypertension, or liver or kidney ailments.

-In dogs, diclofenac serves primarily to treat eye diseases, particularly iritis and anterior uveitis.
-The latter condition is chronic and especially painful, so diclofenac use may be long-term.
-If your dog is scheduled for eye surgery, the vet may administer diclofenac sodium, marketed under the name Volteran, before and after the operation to control inflammation.
+Diclofenac sodium ophthalmic solution for dogs serves primarily to treat eye diseases, particularly iritis (inflammation of the iris) and mild anterior uveitis.
+The latter condition can be caused by infections, trauma, cancer, immune-mediated causes, and high blood pressure.
+Anterior uveitis can become chronic and especially painful, so diclofenac use may be long-term.
+If your dog is scheduled for eye surgery, the veterinarian may administer diclofenac sodium drops, marketed under the name Voltaren, before and after the operation to control inflammation.

 Side effects of diclofenac solution for dogs